 About Texas State

-Texas State's more than 38,808 students choose from 98 bachelor’s, 91 master’s and 13 doctoral degree programs offered by the following colleges: Applied Arts, McCoy College of Business Administration, Education, Fine Arts and Communication, Health Professions, Liberal Arts, Science and Engineering, University College and The Graduate College.
+Texas State's 38,694 students choose from 98 bachelor’s, 91 master’s and 13 doctoral degree programs offered by the following colleges: Applied Arts, McCoy College of Business Administration, Education, Fine Arts and Communication, Health Professions, Liberal Arts, Science and Engineering, University College and The Graduate College.
 As an Emerging Research University, Texas State offers opportunities for discovery and innovation to faculty and students.

 Texas State is proud to be a tobacco-free campus.

-Texas State's main campus is in San Marcos, a growing community of 54,000 people in the Austin Metropolitan Area.
+Texas State's San Marcos campus is located in a growing community of 60,000 people in the Austin Metropolitan Area.
 Located in the Texas Hill Country, where blackland prairies roll into beautiful hills, Texas State enjoys a setting that is unique among Texas universities.

 The beauty of the crystal-clear San Marcos River and the stately cypress and oak trees on the campus add to the charm of the university’s picturesque setting.
 Our location on the banks of the San Marcos River provides recreational activities for students throughout the year.